Earl Morrall: National Football League career

-In his more than two decades on the professional gridiron, Morrall played for six different teams, starting with his rookie year in 1956 as a first-round selection by the San Francisco 49ers.
+In his more than two decades on the professional gridiron, Morrall played for six different teams, starting with his rookie year in 1956 as a first-round selection by the San Francisco 49ers, the second overall pick in the draft.
 He made appearances in the first four games before being slated to start the fifth game of the year on October 28.
 He went 7-of-12 for 148 yards with a touchdown and an interception.
 He started the next three games before appearing sporadically in two further games.
 In total, he went 38-of-78 with 621 passing yards with a touchdown and six interceptions.
 On the punting side, he kicked 45 of them for 1,705 yards (he would make occasional appearances as punter in seven seasons to total 106 for 3,995 yards with one block).
 On September 16, 1957, he was traded along with guard Mike Sandusky to the Pittsburgh Steelers in exchange for linebacker Marv Matuszak and two first-round draft picks.
 He would appear all twelve games that year for the Steelers (with eleven starts), helping them to a 6–6 record while throwing for 1,900 yards with eleven touchdowns to twelve interceptions.
 Despite the high cost of the transaction, the Steelers traded him just over a year later to the Detroit Lions in order to obtain future Hall of Famer Bobby Layne.
 He started the first two games of the 1958 season (both losses) before being traded to the Detroit Lions, for which he would appear sporadically in six games.
 Morrall was with the Lions for the next six years, having his best season in 1963 by throwing for 24 touchdowns and more than 2,600 yards.
 The following year, he suffered a season-ending shoulder injury in an October 18 contest against the Chicago Bears.

 After spending the off-season rehabilitating from his injury, Morrall was dealt by the Lions to the New York Giants for Mike Lucci who had been acquired from the Cleveland Browns, Darrell Dess and a draft pick as part of a three-team transaction on August 30, 1965.
 The Browns obtained defensive back Erich Barnes from the Giants to complete the trade.
 Enduring his role during the Giants' rebuilding phase, Morrall threw for 2,446 yards and 22 touchdowns that season, but after breaking his wrist in 1966 found himself seeing spot duty over the course of the next two years after the Giants acquired Fran Tarkenton.
 He was traded to the Baltimore Colts for an undisclosed draft choice on August 25, 1968.
 Butch Wilson was sent to the Giants to complete the transaction eight days later on September 2.